tdilauro/Simplified-wiki/MetadataLayer.md

 ## `ContributorData`

+The `Metadata` class acts as a container for lots of other objects.
+Like `Metadata`, these objects are convenient stand-ins for data model objects.
+Unlike `Metadata`, you don't need to call `apply()` on these objects to write them to the database.
+You just associate them with a `Metadata` and they're written to the database with everything else when you call `Metadata.apply()`.

-This object represents a person or person-like entity that contributed to the production of a title.
+The most important of these objects is `ContributorData`, which represents a person or person-like entity that contributed to the production of a title.
+It can contain the following information:

 * `display_name`: The person's name as it would show up on the front of a book jacket, e.g. "Stephen King".
 * `sort_name`: The person's name as it would show up in an alphabetized card catalog, e.g. "King, Stephen".